 The game has changed for many buy-to-let landlords.
 From this April 2017 the change to buy-to-let tax relief is being phased in, which could translate into a big loss of profits for many with rental properties.
 What can you do about it?

 It used to seem as if buying to let was a licence to print money.
 Rising house prices delivered a double bonus: driving ever more people towards renting, while also boosting the value of your property portfolio.
 But the change to buy-to-let tax relief, which begins to be phased in from this April, may prove a real headache not just for landlords, but for their tenants too.

-What does the loss of tax relief mean?
+What does the loss of buy to let tax relief mean?

 If you’re new to buy-to-let, you might not appreciate the full implications.
 Up to now, people buying to let have been able to claim tax relief on their mortgage interest payments at their marginal rate of tax.
 This means that a basic rate taxpayer would get 20 per cent tax relief, but those at a higher rate would receive 40 per cent relief, while top-rate taxpayers could claim 45 per cent.